carlosuxd/cool_name_generator/README.md

 1. Select one or more text layers in your Figma design
 2. Open the plugin from Plugins > Development > Cool Names Generator
 3. Select a category from the dropdown menu
-4. Choose your preferred name format (First, Last, or Full)
+4. Choose your preferred name format:
+   - For full names, select one of the available format options
+   - For first or last names only, select the corresponding option
 5. Click "Generate" to replace the selected text with random names from your chosen category

 ## Categories